 Seasonal rentals are available for CHSL participants from the Glacier Cyclery & Nordic Shop.
 Other shops may also offer rentals.
 Information will be posted as it becomes available.

-Registration: To register, rent equipment, and learn more about the CHSL please join us for: Ski League Open house, see below
+Registration: To register, rent equipment, and learn more about the CHYSL please join us for: Ski League Open house, see below

 More info Chet Hope Youth Ski League.